 This course aims to give students the opportunity to develop:

-- An extensive, detailed and critical knowledge of design, implementation and evaluation techniques for conversational agents and spoken language processing.
+- Knowledge and understanding of design, implementation and evaluation techniques for conversational agents and spoken language processing.

-- A critical awareness of current research and emerging issues in the field of conversational agents and spoken language processing.
+- An awareness of current research and emerging issues in the field of conversational agents and spoken language processing.

-- Knowledge that covers most, if not all, of the main interdisciplinary research methods and specialised practical skills involved in building working conversational interfaces.
+- Knowledge that covers a range of interdisciplinary research methods and specialised practical skills involved in building working conversational interfaces.

 Course Description: Link to Official Course Descriptor.

 Pre-requisite course(s): F29AI Artificial Intelligence and Intelligent Agents or equivalent.
 Programming skills..

 This course covers current and emerging topics in conversational agents, spoken language processing, and multimodal interfaces, including:

 - Introduction to research areas, such as spoken dialogue systems, multi-modal interaction, natural language processing, and human robot interaction.